1972 Montréal Expos

 - Minor League Pitcher of the Year: Dale Harrington (West Palm Beach A)

-In 1971, The Montreal Expos had managed to climb out of the National League East basement for the first time, but their record had actually regressed by a game and a half from 1970.
-A few troubling cracks in the foundation had started to appear at the same time, as most of the team's most productive players were over 30, and a few had seen their production drop dramatically as a result.
+The 1972 Montreal Expos were trying to improve on a 1971 team that had managed to climb out of the National League East basement for the first time, but whose record had actually regressed by a game and a half from 1970.
+A few troubling cracks in the foundation had started to appear, as most of the team's most productive players were over 30, and a few had seen their production drop dramatically as a result.
 Team management felt that it was imperative to acquire some young talent, if the team was not to fall into complete irrelevance within a couple of years.
 On April 5th, they announced a stunning trade with the New York Mets: the team's best and most recognizable player, Rusty Staub, was headed to the Big Apple in return for three youngsters, none of whom had yet been a full-time regular in the majors.
 The team's fans were furious, but in retrospect, the trade makes a lot of sense.
 All three players that came in the trade, right fielder Ken Singleton, first baseman Mike Jorgensen and shortstop Tim Foli, were immediately given starting jobs and would play regularly in the majors for a decade or more.
 The Expos needed an infusion of young position players, and they got it.
 In the immediate, though, the fans were in a decidedly grumpy mood as a result of the trade and of baseball's first-ever labor strike, which delayed the start of the season by ten days.

 The team's bullpen in 1971 had been aging and inefficient behind closer Mike Marshall.
 Marshall took a big step forward in 1972, earning the team's Player of the Year Award with the first of three consecutive absolutely amazing seasons that would culminate in his winning the 1974 National League Cy Young Award with the Los Angeles Dodgers.
 In 1972, he maintained an ERA of 1.78 in 116 innings in relief, along with a 14-8 record and 18 saves.
 The Expos had brought two veterans to spring training to help him out, Ron Taylor and Denny Lemaster.
 Taylor never made the team, and Lemaster was released on June 25th after posting an ERA of 7.65 in 13 appearances.
 Instead, help came from Rule V draftee Tom Walker, who had an ERA of 2.88 in 75 innings, and 1970 Rule V draftee John Strohmayer, who contributed a 3.51 ERA in 77 innings.